September 6, 2017 2:19 pm

 - Fingerprints and eyeballs are harder to fake than payment or identity cards.

 - The key to accessing your account or making payments is always with you and can’t be forgotten.

-Despite their high-tech allure though, there are a number of disadvantages to take into consideration with biometrics such as:
+Despite their high-tech allure though, there are a number of disadvantages to take into consideration with biometric systems.
+Consider these drawbacks:

 - Accessing a device that can scan your fingerprints or face can be costly.

 - Someone can copy your fingerprint or eye retina to create a replica.

 - Scanners can be fooled by a picture/mold of someone’s fingerprint or a contact lens of someone’s eye retina.